-Our derived counts map of PKS\,1502+106 is shown in Fig.\ \ref{fig:pksmap}.
-We see that PKS~1502+106 is an unusually bright $\gamma$-ray source dominating its environment throughout the 12 years, therefore the input model for the light-curve generation included only PKS\,1502+106 and diffuse components.
+We applied a 30-days wide bin width to generate the $\gamma$ light curve of PKS~\,1502+106 which is an unusually bright $\gamma$-ray source dominating its environment throughout the 12 years.
+Therefore the input model for the light-curve generation included only PKS\,1502+106 (both the prefactor and index were free parameters of the likelihood models) and diffuse components.

 We show the $\gamma$-ray light curve of PKS\,1502+106 in the top panel of Fig.~\ref{fig:lightcurves}.
-We see that the blazar exhibited larger and smaller flares throughout the Fermi observations.
-Notably, at the time of the detection of a coincident neutrino neutrino, its $\gamma$ flux was at a local minimum, showing rapid rise during the weeks following the minimum.
+The blazar exhibited larger and smaller flares throughout the Fermi observations.
+Notably, at the time of the detection of a coincident neutrino neutrino, its $\gamma$--flux was at a local minimum, showing rapid rise during the weeks following the minimum.